 Things To Do While You’re Still Sentient

-You may have reached a point in your life where you recognize that you:
+You may have reached a point in your life where you recognize that:

-If this is you, now would be a good time to review my checklist of things to do while you’re still sentient.
-Consider:
+If that’s you, now would be a good time to review my checklist of things to do while you’re still sentient.

-Forget about investing with complicated asset allocation re-balancing, owning lots of different funds, and other tinkering; instead, keep it simple and on auto-pilot.
+Forget about complicated investing strategies, asset allocation re-balancing, owning lots of different funds or individual stocks, being a landlord, or other tinkering.
+Instead, keep it simple and on auto-pilot.

-Similarly, slim down the number of financial accounts you have.
-Roll over any old 401Ks into an IRA and merge multiple IRAs into a single one.
-You probably only need three investment accounts — a traditional IRA, a Roth IRA (if you have one), and a taxable account.
-If you have an inherited IRA, that’s another account as it cannot be combined with your other IRAs.
+Roll over old 401Ks into an IRA and merge multiple IRAs into a single one.
+Besides a checking account, you probably only need three investment accounts — a traditional IRA, a Roth IRA (if you have one), and a taxable account.
+If you have an inherited IRA, that’s one more as it cannot be combined with your other IRAs.
 If you’re married, you need separate IRAs as they cannot be jointly owned.
 Keep them all at the same financial institution.

 You’re probably doing this already but if you receive Social Security, a pension, an annuity, or other regular payments, ensure any necessary tax is withheld and the funds are direct deposited into your checking account.
-You may also want to enable an automatic transfer from your investment account to your checking account.
+Now focus on finding the fountain of youth or learning to play Mah Jong.

-3. Automate the RMDs (required minimum distributions) from your retirement accounts.
+3. Automate RMDs (required minimum distributions) from your retirement accounts.

 - Ensure that your email and your financial account passwords are unique.
 These login credentials are critical to your financial health and should be safeguarded and not reused.